qTox/qTox/MAINTAINING.md

 - **always** test PR that is being merged.
 - **always** GPG-sign PR that you're merging.
+- **use** [`merge-pr.sh`] script to merge PRs, e.g. `./merge-pr.sh 1234`.

+  You don't have to use it, but then you're running into risk of breaking travis build of master & other PRs, since it verifies all commit messages, indlucing merge messages.

+  Risk, that can be avoided when one doesn't type manually merge message :wink:
+- **might want** to use [`test-pr.sh`].

   Commits that are about to be merged don't have to be signed, but merge-commit **must** be signed.
 To simplify process, and ensure that things are done